 With our sudden shift to remote working, it's important to get all employees on a single communication platform.
-It's incredibly inefficient if everyone is using different apps and services - now is the time to consolidate on an agreed-upon platform.
+It's incredibly inefficient if everyone is using different apps and services - and cause also pose a security risk!

-At Ntiva we use Microsoft Office 365, and so Microsoft Teams is our go-to collaboration tool.
-But even if you don't have an Office 365 subscription, you can still get a free version of Teams.
+But even if you don't have a Microsoft 365 subscription, you can still get a free version of Teams.

 While not as feature-packed as the full version, it still allows for basic secure communication with 10 GB of file storage, unlimited text chat and video conferencing for up to 300 users - can't beat that!